rise8-us/delivery-playbooks/docs/content/practices/domain-driven-design.md

 <br/>

 #### Tactical Design Patterns
-**TLDR: DDD gives advice on how to do object oriented programming.**
+**DDD gives advice on how to do object oriented programming to ensure seperating the important business domain logic from infrastructure code.**

 * Entities: Objects with a distinct identity that runs through time
 * Value Objects: Objects that describe characteristics but have no identity